 How lending works

-At Zopa you lend directly to borrowers to earn great returns and grow your savings.
+At Zopa you lend directly to borrowers to earn great returns and grow your money.

 Lend directly to borrowers